 13. Scissors necklace

-This is my favorite hack of all time and I’ve been doing this for TEN years.
+This is my favorite hack of all time and I’ve been doing this for FIFTEEN years.
 Wear a small pair of scissors on a ribbon around your neck and you’ll never lose scissors again.
-I use it to trim threads, trim and grade seams, and cut out little pieces of fabric for sew in interfacing.

 14. Glue stick instead of pinning